 - Evaluation of academic performance

-- Prenatal maternal serum α-fetoprotein between 16-18 weeks gestation suggests that an open NT disorder may be present, which can be confirmed with ultrasound.
+- Prenatal maternal serum α-fetoprotein between 16-18 weeks gestation suggests that an open NT disorder may be present, which is typically confirmed with ultrasound.
 Chromosome microarray via amniocentesis may be considered to improve prenatal counseling.13

-- Routine measurement of creatinine and blood urea nitrogen to evaluate kidney function.
+- Routine measurement of serum creatinine to evaluate kidney function.13

-- Urinalysis and urine culture when symptoms of a urinary tract infection are present.
+- Urinalysis and urine culture when symptoms of a urinary tract infection are present.13

 - Prenatal ultrasound can detect the characteristic “lemon and banana” signs related to the shape of the head and the herniation of the cerebellar vermis.

-- Magnetic resonance imaging of the spine to evaluate for brainstem compression, syrinx or tethered cord.
+- Magnetic resonance imaging (MRI) of the spine to evaluate for brainstem compression, syrinx, or tethered cord.

-- Plain films to evaluate musculoskeletal disorders, including scoliosis.
+- Plain films to evaluate musculoskeletal disorders, including scoliosis and hip dysplasia.

 - Renal ultrasonography to rule out hydronephrosis or other renal anomalies (every 6 months for those under age 2, yearly for those above age 2).13.

 - Dual-energy x-ray absorptiometry (DEXA) scan should be considered with history of multiple fractures and concerns for osteoporosis in the setting of pathological fractures.

 Supplemental assessment tools

-- The International Myelodysplasia Study Group Criteria for Assigning Motor Levels provides a standard means of assigning motor levels.6
+- The International Myelodysplasia Study Group Criteria for Assigning Motor Levels provides a standard means of assigning motor levels19

 - Neuropsychological testing

 - Modified Ashworth Scale or Tardieu Scale when spasticity is present

 - Polysomnography to evaluate for sleep disordered breathing

 Muscle strength is strongly associated with ambulatory outcome20